-- Submitted the EIA, SIA and engineering documents to the government initiating the mine exploitation license application; - Successfully completed an 80 tonne commercial furnace test with Owens Corning; - Advanced road construction and port development on site; and - Produced metallurgical grade alumina using a hydrochloric leach process in the lab.
+- Submitted the EIA, SIA and engineering documents to the government initiating the mine exploitation license application; - Successfully completed an 80 tonne commercial furnace test with Owens Corning and extracted an additional 40 tonnes of material for further testing by other parties; - Advanced road construction and port development on site; and - Produced specialty grade alumina using a hydrochloric leach process in the lab.

-The Company is focusing on three major markets for the anorthosite: A feed material for E-glass production, a source of alumina and other valuable by-products, and a coatings material in the production of plastics and paints.
+The Company is focusing on three major markets for the anorthosite: A feed material for E-glass production, a source of alumina, and a filler and coatings material in the production of plastics and paints.

-Further development of the Sarfartoq Carbonatite Project, a source of certain rare earth minerals, is dependent upon the improvement in world market prices for such metals.
-These markets are much more cyclical than the demand for E-glass which is expected to grow at an annualized rate of 7-10% for the foreseeable future.
+Further development of the Sarfartoq Rare Earth Project in Greenland is dependent upon the improvement in world market prices for such metals.
+These markets are much more cyclical than the demand for E-glass which is forecast to grow at an annualized rate of 7%.